mfitsilis/ibfeed/README.md

 ```

 About the ibreqhist function it is important to remember that the pacing limitations of ib only<br>
-allows one call every 10 sec(specifically no more than 60 in 10mins). <br>
+allow one call every 10 sec(specifically no more than 60 in 10mins). <br>
 Each call can get a max. of 10days of 1min data.
 Because of that it takes roughly 1hour<br>
 to download a decade of 1min historical data of one stock.
 One way to do it is by using the kdb timer.